sass/sass/proposal/module-system.md

 ### Source File

-A *source file* is a Sass abstract syntax tree with an associated URL, known as the file's *canonical URL*.
-The canonical URL uniquely identifies the source file.
+A *source file* is a Sass abstract syntax tree along with its [canonical URL][].
+Each canonical URL is associated with zero or one source files.

 A source file can be [executed](#executing-files) with a [configuration](#configuration) to produce a [module](#module).